-The explore tool is the primary in-depth view of your data.
+The themes tool is the primary in-depth view of your data.
 It has several sections that can show you details about the volume/impact of your themes, show you comments from your data and explore more details about your themes.
-The explore tool also has additional functionality like
+The themes tool also has additional functionality like

 - You can apply your filters to your data, which change some of the visualizations and allow you to compare the two segments